karlseguin/ccache/readme.md

 `DeletePrefix` deletes all keys matching the provided prefix.
 Returns the number of keys removed.

 ### DeleteFunc
-`DeleteFunc` deletes all items that the provded matches func evaluates to true.
+`DeleteFunc` deletes all items that the provided matches func evaluates to true.
 Returns the number of keys removed.

+### ForEachFunc
+`ForEachFunc` iterates through all keys and values in the map and passes them to the provided function.
+Iteration stops if the function returns false.
+Iteration order is random.

 ### Clear
 `Clear` clears the cache.
 If the cache's gc is running, `Clear` waits for it to finish.